naomori/journal/content/posts/2021-01-22-English-Presentation.md

 ### Introduction

 <!-- Attention-Grabbing Statement-->
-There are a lot of kind of Mochi desserts in Japan.
+There are a variety of Mochi desserts in Japan.
 I love Mochi desserts.
 Which Mochi dessert do you like?

 <!-- Greeting/Welcoming-->
 Ladies and gentleman, thank you for coming today.